Naandes/Naandes/README.md

 In addition, one of my passions is information around science, technology, data science, among others.
 And due to the 2020 pandemic, I entered the Bootcamp of <a href="https://www.linkedin.com/school/inteli-edu/">Inteli - Institute of Technology and Leadership</a>, in which I developed an agglomeration control solution in shared workspaces through artificial intelligence - an open source project and commissioned by the company Exame.

-I currently work as a **Data Scientist** at <a href="https://www.linkedin.com/company/eisa-tecnologia/">Eisa</a> and I'm participating in the Bootcamp Applied Data Science of <a href="https://www.linkedin.com/school/aluracursos/">Alura</a> focusing on the main techniques and technologies of Data Science and Machine Learning.&nbsp;&nbsp;
+I currently work as a **Intern Data Scientist** at <a href="https://www.linkedin.com/company/eisa-tecnologia/">Eisa</a> and I'm participating in the Bootcamp Applied Data Science of <a href="https://www.linkedin.com/school/aluracursos/">Alura</a> focusing on the main techniques and technologies of Data Science and Machine Learning.&nbsp;&nbsp;

 ### Skills ⚡